Don’t worry, this isn’t yet another hard vs soft motorcycle luggage debate!

 Fixing Soft Motorcycle Luggage

-For the high cost of hard panniers, they tend to crumple under a fall.
+Considering the high cost of hard panniers, they tend to crumble under a fall like a supermarket-brand rich tea finger in a hot cup of tea.

 So if you fall off and dent it, you have to try and beat the panel out to get your stuff back in and close it.